 - We recommend cleaning your body piercing with H2Ocean Aftercare Spray or saline solution.

-- Clean your body piercing regularly.
-This will minimize the chance of infection.
+- Clean the piercing site regularly until the piercing is fully healed.
+This will minimize the chance of infection during the healing period.

 - Use a cotton swab to clean all the twists and curves.